Lucerne at a glance

 - Important information

-Population 80,501 Languages German Currency Euro Visa Information No visa required for EU citizens
+Population 80,501 Languages German Currency Euro Visa Information No visa required for UK citizens

 - Average temperatures